Run LLMs Locally with Ollama

 Models running from Ollama can be customized with a prompt.
 Let's say you want to customize phi-2 to talk like Mario.

-Make a copy of the existing modelfile
+Make a copy of the existing modelfile:

-Next, open the new file and edit the PROMPT
+Next, open the new file and edit the PROMPT setting:

 Next, create your custom model as follows: